-Pennsylvania is very similar to other nearby states, like New Jersey and West Virginia, in that they added brick and mortar casinos many years ago and were also quick to start the process of adding sports betting to those locations.
-The difference is that WV has had sports betting since the summer and so too has New Jersey.
+Pennsylvania is very similar to other nearby states, like New Jersey and West Virginia, in that they added brick and mortar casinos many years ago and were also quick to start the process of adding sports betting to those rivers philalocations.
+The difference is that West Virginia and New Jersey began accepting sports bets much more quickly than the Keystone State.

-There are two approved locations for sports betting in Pennsylvania as of 2018, and they include Hollywood Casino in Grantville PA as well as Parx Casino in Bensalem, PA, which is just a bit outside of Philadelphia.
+There are 10 approved locations for sports betting in Pennsylvania and they include Hollywood Casino in Grantville PA as well as Parx Casino in Bensalem, PA, which is just a bit outside of Philadelphia.
 In addition to the growing number of brick and mortar sportsbooks, there are six online sportsbooks; a number that also continues to grow at every turn.

 List of Pennsylvania Sportsbooks

-As previously mentioned, there are only a few casinos that received the licensing required to offer sports betting at their properties.
-Casinos in PA with sportsbooks are…
+As previously mentioned, there are 10 locations that received the licensing required to offer sports betting at their properties.
+Casinos in PA with sportsbooks, including their locations, are:

 Parx is an interesting casino for a sportsbook because of its proximity to both the state of New Jersey as well as the amount of professional sports teams located within 20 minutes.
 Parx has taken a different approach to launching their sports betting operation than was involved in Hollywood Casino going live.

 Despite initially only rolling out in one or two casinos, Pennsylvania sportsbooks have since expanded to the point where few people living in the state can say they are located very far from a physical sportsbook.
 For a few months, Atlantic City was the only place many Pennsylvanians living in the city of Philadelphia and surrounding areas could go for live betting, but that has changed drastically.